pescobar/cookiecutter-ansible-playbook/README.md

 ## Requirements

-The template itself only needs python and cookicuter.
-Install it in a virtualenv if needed doing `pip install cookiecutter`
+To initialize the template you need git, curl and cookicuter (pip install cookiecutter)

 ## What this template provides?